VAMM250 Digital Arts Portfolio Studio

 - The instructor assesses writing samples based on logic, clarity, neatness, and professionalism appropriate for a portfolio.

-Reference, Resource, or Learning Materials to be used by Students:Students are expected to research materials, college catalogs, and scholarship information needed to enhance their transfer and career choices.
+Reference, Resource, or Learning Materials to be used by Student:Students are expected to research materials, college catalogs, and scholarship information needed to enhance their transfer and career choices.
+See course syllabus.